One million winged visitors expected this season to Kolleru lake in AP | Science-Environment

 With the birds arriving in Kolleru, tourism activity also increased as several people come to the lake to watch the fowls.

-Kolleru being one of the main hotspots for a migratory route called Central Asian Flyway and also the strategic location which made it a bio-central hotspot for the migratory birds, the lake is considered more important in terms of ecological balance, a senior official of the Andhra Pradesh Forest department said.
+Kolleru is one of the main hotspots for a migratory route called the Central Asian Flyway and also the strategic location which made it a bio-central hotspot for migratory birds, the lake is considered more important in terms of ecological balance, a senior official of the Andhra Pradesh Forest department said.

 Kolleru lake also figures in Ramsar sites.
 The Ramsar Convention is an international treaty for the conservation and sustainable use of wetlands.
 It was signed in 1971 in the Iranian city of Ramsar.